JMassing/Pokerbot/README.md

 Pokerbot currently only runs on Windows.

 I am planning to implement the following in the future (in not particular order):
-* Build and Run on Linux
+* Build and run on Linux
 * Use Depp Learning for card detection
 * Use Mulithreading to improve runtime of monte-carlo simulation
 * Make the bot smarter by using a more sophisticated decision making

 ## Releases
-* See the Releases section
+See the Releases section

 ## HowTo
 ### Build Pokerbot